 6- Best Accommodation:

 If there is only reason which should make you come to Morocco, then it’s a great and wholly unique accommodation.
-All hotels have a central courtyard, often with a small pool with guest rooms all around the various floors, and are filled with alluring design features and decoration all over which makes it aesthetic
+All hotels have a central courtyard, often with a small pool with guest rooms all around the various floors.
+Also are filled with alluring design features and decoration all over which makes it aesthetic

 7- Mixed Culture: